JumaJuiceTime/TheHundredSaints/Getting Started/Terminology.md

 **Mortal:** A creature that originates in the mortal world.
 See [[Mortals, Fairies, and Demi-Fey]].

-**Mortal world:** The everyday world of Dolmenwood, inhabited by humans and other mortal Kindreds.
+**Mortal world:** The everyday world, inhabited by humans and other mortal Kindreds.

 **Non-Player Character (NPC):** Characters encountered during the game.
 All NPCs are played by the Referee.